steveschnepp/noop/README.md

 A very simple "do nothing" binary.

-This can be though as a drop-in replacement of any daemon, in order to remain compatible with some process exploring checks.
+This can be thought as a drop-in replacement of any daemon, in order to remain compatible with some process exploring checks.

 ## Compilation